 Beyond this, and maybe most importantly, I found the Portuguese to be excellent hosts and conversation partners – I was amazed at how quickly we were able to enter into deep and meaningful and very personal conversations with many of the people we met.
-This was facilitated in part by the Portugueses’ generally superb level of English, but it also seemed that openness, curiosity, and generosity of thought are cultural virtues here.
+This was facilitated in part by the generally superb level of English among the Portuguese.
+But it also seemed that openness, curiosity, and generosity of thought are cultural virtues here.

-The Portuguese economy is no longer the formidable global force it once was in previous centuries, but the standard of living is high, and the culture imparts life there with a quality that makes it, at least for me, one of the richest countries in Europe.
+The Portuguese economy is no longer the formidable global force it was say, in the 16th century, but the standard of living is high, and the culture imparts life there with a quality gives it a gloriously high standard of living.
 It’s also politically progressive: all drug use, for instance, is decriminalized, education is free, and its nationalized healthcare system consistently ranks at the top in global surveys.

 Portugal: Where to Go & What to See

 This travel itinerary includes the highlights of where to go and what to see on any trip to Portugal: the cities of Lisbon and Porto, the windy Atlantic coast, cultural stops in Coimbra and Sintra, and the beaches of the Algarve in the south.